On Privacy Weaknesses and Vulnerabilities in Software Systems: Identifying privacy-related vulnerabilities in CWE and CVE

 The privacy vulnerability identification process (see Figure \ref{fig:privacy-vul-identification}) consists of the following steps: (i) obtaining the CWE and CVE lists, (ii) determining a list of keywords and performing a keyword search, (iii) identifying privacy-related criteria and annotating the CWE and CVE records, and (iv) performing privacy vulnerability analysis.

-To identify the privacy vulnerability in CWE and CVE lists, we first download the whole CWE records in the research concepts and software development views\footnote{The CWE data is available at https://cwe.mitre.org/data/downloads.html} and CVE records\footnote{The CVE data is available at https://cve.mitre.org/data/downloads/index.html} from their websites.
-In the CWE list, the research concepts view contains 922 weaknesses.
-The software development view contains 418 weaknesses, however all of them are also covered in the research concepts view.
-Thus, we examined all the 922 weaknesses in the CWE to date.
-The attributes include CWE-ID, name, weakness abstraction, status, description, extended description, related weaknesses, weakness ordinalities, applicable platforms, alternate terms, mode of introduction, exploitation factors, likelihood of exploit, common consequences, detection methods, potential mitigations, observed examples, functional areas, affected resources and taxonomy mappings, related attack patterns and notes.
+To identify the privacy vulnerability in CWE and CVE lists, we first downloaded the whole CWE records in the research concepts and software development views\footnote{The CWE data is available at https://cwe.mitre.org/data/downloads.html} and CVE records\footnote{The CVE data is available at https://cve.mitre.org/data/downloads/index.html} from their websites.
+We examined all the attributes of 922 weaknesses in both research concepts and software development views in the CWE to date.
 The CVE list contains 156,537 records to date, all of which were examined in our study.
 We examined all of the following attributes in each CVE record: name (i.e. CVE-ID), status, description, references, phases, votes and comments.

-After obtaining both lists, we then performed keyword searches to filter out the CWE and CVE records that do not have privacy related keywords.
+After obtaining both lists, we then performed keyword searches to filter out the CWE and CVE records that do not have privacy-related keywords.
 We used a search function in Microsoft Excel to examine the keywords in those records.
 A set of keywords consists of 37 words categorised into 4 groups as follows:

-\begin{itemize}[topsep=2pt] \item Group 1: general terms that relate to weaknesses and vulnerabilities in privacy.
+\begin{itemize}[leftmargin=*] \item Group 1: general terms that relate to weaknesses and vulnerabilities in privacy.
 The terms include privacy, violation, leak and leakage (4 keywords).
 The term \emph{privacy} generally appears in the CWE and CVE that reported privacy weaknesses and vulnerabilities.
 On top of that, we also include the terms \emph{violation, leak and leakage} as they are alternatively used to express concerns in the context of privacy (see CWE-359\footnote{https://cwe.mitre.org/data/definitions/359.html} for more details).